 These are the “blueprints” the designer will produce after the final design is approved.
 They can take the form of designer’s elevations, which show what the pieces look like (in scale and with dimensions and notes), or they can be full construction drawings, which show how the pieces are built.
 In general, these all look like architectural or engineering drawings.
 In addition, there will be painter’s elevations showing how the pieces are painted.
 Asking to see these is important, since these are what the set will be built and painted from, and they need to be very clear.

 In general, professional shops and those with a technical director or master scenic carpenter tend to prefer designer’s elevations, as they have lots of experience in building scenery and can make good choices.
 They just need to know exactly what the designer wants the pieces to look like.
-On the other hand, community theatres and high schools sometimes tend to prefer construction drawings, since they may not be all that familiar with scenic construction.
+On the other hand, community theaters and high schools sometimes tend to prefer construction drawings, since they may not be all that familiar with scenic construction.

 Ask lots of questions